On the existence of supporting broken book decompositions for contact forms in dimension 3: Reeb vector fields and broken book decompositions

-In a neighborhood of a broken component of the binding the foliation has locally 4 sectors transversally foliated by hyperbolas, separated by 4 sectors radially foliated (as in the right hand illustration of Figure~\ref{figure: hyperbolic}).
-In this situation, there are only finitely many rigid pages since every rigid page must be somewhere in a boundary of one of the sectors foliated by the hyperbolas.
+Moreover, near each point of a broken component of the binding, the foliation has locally four hyperbolic sectors, separated by four radial sectors (as in Figure~\ref{figure: brokencomponent1}).
+This is due to the fact that the hyperbolic sectors cannot be transverse to the vector field if they contain no eigendirection of the broken orbit.
+Thus there cannot be more such sectors than eigendirections, and a given sector may not contain more than one eigendirection.

+\begin{defn} A {\it broken book decomposition} (or \emph{broken book} for short) is a degenerate broken book decomposition whose pages are smooth and whose broken binding components locally have four hyperbolic sectors, separated by four radial sectors. \end{defn}

 Since a broken component of the binding is a hyperbolic periodic orbit, it can be positive or negative.
-If positive, the monodromy along this orbit is the identity; and if negative the monodromy is a $\pi$-rotation, implying that the 4 local sectors correspond to 2 global sectors.
+If positive, the monodromy of~$\F$ along this orbit is the identity; and if negative the monodromy of $\mathcal{F}$ is a $\pi$-rotation, implying that the four local sectors correspond to two global sectors.

-\begin{defn} A {\it broken book decomposition} is a degenerate broken book whose broken components of the binding locally transversally have 4 sectors transversally foliated by hyperbolas (and globally $2$ or $4$), separated by 4 sectors radially foliated. \end{defn}

-An immersed oriented compact surface whose boundary is made of periodic orbits and whose interior is embedded and positively transverse to the Reeb vector field~$R_\lambda$ will be called an {\it $R_\lambda$-section}.
-Pages of supporting open book decompositions are examples of $R_\lambda$-sections, but an $R_\lambda$-section does not need to intersect all the orbits of the vector field.
-Given an $R_\lambda$-section~$S$ (or a collection of $R_\lambda$-sections), an orbit~$\gamma$ of~$R_\lambda$ is {\it asymptotically linking}~$S$ if for all $T>0$ (resp. $T<0$) the flow for time~$t>T$ (resp. $t<-T$) intersects $S$.

-Also if $\gamma$ is an orbit in the boundary of an $R_\lambda$-section~$S$, its {\it asymptotic self-linking with~$S$} is the average intersection number of $\gamma$ pushed along~$DR_\lambda$ with $S$.
-More precisely, one can blow-up $\gamma$ so that it is replaced with its unit normal bundle~$\nu^1\gamma$, which is a 2-dimensional torus.
-The vector field~$R_\lambda$ then extends to~$\nu^1\gamma$.
-The boundary~$\partial S$ induces a curve on~$\nu^1\gamma$.
-The asymptotic self-linking with~$S$ is defined as the rotation number of the extension of~$R_\lambda$ to~$\nu^1\gamma$, with respect to the 0-slope given by~$\partial S$.
+The definition of a contact form (or a vector field) carried by a degenerate broken book extends to the nondegenerate case.
+However it is convenient to enforce some transversality on the binding components.

+\begin{defn} A nondegenerate vector field~$R$ is {\it $\partial$-strongly carried} by a broken book decomposition~$(K, \F)$ if~$R$ is tangent to~$K$ and positively transverse to the pages of~$\F$, and if every page of~$\F$ is a $\partial$-strong $R$-section.
+A nondenegerate contact form~$\lambda$ is {\it $\partial$-strongly carried} by a broken book decomposition~$(K, \F)$ if its Reeb vector field~$R_\lambda$ is $\partial$-strongly carried by~$(K, \F)$. \end{defn}

+We end this section with some general properties of broken book decompositions.
+When the broken binding is nonempty, we can distinguish different types of pages as follows.

+\begin{defn} A page $S$ of a broken book $(K, \F)$ that belongs to the interior of a 1-parameter family of pages of the form~$S\times[0,1]/\sim$, where $(y,t)\sim (y,t')$ for every $y\in \partial S$ and $t,t'\in [0,1]$, is called {\it regular}.
+On the other hand, a page that is not in the interior of such a 1-parameter family is called {\it rigid}. \end{defn}